Leading scientists associated with biology in Geneva

 Molecular biologist from Solothurn, born in 1947

-After obtaining his doctorate in biology at the University of Bern, he spent three years at the Fox Chase Cancer Center in California studying the maturation process of messenger RNA.
+After obtaining his doctorate in biology at the University of Bern, he spent three years at the Fox Chase Cancer Center in Pennsylvania studying the maturation process of messenger RNA.
 He returned to Switzerland in 1978 as a group leader at ISREC in Lausanne.
 The work he did on the expression of tissue-specific genes led to a key discovery: the use of alternative promoters and splicing.
 Ueli Schibler was appointed professor at the Department of Molecular Biology at UNIGE in 1984.
 His group succeeded in developing a biochemical system in vitro to identify certain transcription factors.
 They found out that the expression of one of them, DBP, is regulated according to the time of the day and depends on a biological rhythm.
 The existence of a central clock in the brain, regulated by the alternation of day and night, and governing circadian rhythms was already known.
 However, his team discovered that circadian clocks exist in virtually every cell of our body and revealed the mechanisms that regulate them.
 Ueli Schibler has been awarded many honors, including the Louis-Jeantet Prize, the Otto Naegeli Award, the Friedrich Miescher Prize, the Cloëtta Prize and the Aschoff-Honma Prize.